Results 1-3 of 3

 Geofy Chaucer.

 Geoffrey Chaucer (1343-1400) was an English author, poet, philosopher, bureaucrat, courtier and diplomate.
 He wrote many works throughout his lifetime, although he is remembered best for his unfinished narrative The Canterbury Tales.
+The only known print by George Naylor.
 O'D undescribed; CS: undescribed.

 [Ref: 55260] £180.00